awsdocs/aws-client-vpn-user-guide/doc_source/macos-troubleshooting.md

 **Solution**
 Check that there are no other OpenVPN applications running on your computer\.
 If there are, stop or quit these processes and try connecting to the Client VPN endpoint again\.
 Check the OpenVPN logs for errors, and ask your Client VPN administrator to verify the following information:
 + The configuration file contains the correct client key and certificate\.
+For more information, see [Export Client Configuration](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-endpoints.html#cvpn-working-endpoint-export) in the *AWS Client VPN Administrator Guide*\.
 + The CRL is still valid\.
 For more information, see [Clients Unable to Connect to a Client VPN Endpoint](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/troubleshooting.html#client-cannot-connect) in the *AWS Client VPN Administrator Guide*\.

 ### Client is Stuck in a Reconnecting State<a name="macos-troubleshooting-client-vpn-stuck"></a>